Job Hopping - Is It the Right Choice for You?

 This is what Donato started off the conversation about job hopping with.
 Meaning: nowadays, recruiters don’t automatically drop candidates with job hopping tendencies onto the “NO” pile.
 It can be okay to have a history of frequent career changes behind you - as long as you can explain it properly.

 The best advice?
 Be honest.
-If you had been job hopping due to travelling, admit it.
+If you have been job hopping due to travelling, admit it.
 Your experience living in different cultures will be perceived as a huge advantage.
 If you have just been looking for the right company, say that up until now, you haven’t really felt like the positions you have been holding allowed you to spread your wings fully.

 Note: this should highlight how ambitious you are, not undermine the employers you had previously worked for.
 One thing that is an absolute no while talking to recruiters - regardless of whether you’re a job hopper or not - is to badmouth former bosses.